Pyr3z/Carnivale/README.md

 * New apparel, and maybe a few new weapons (baseball bats, anyone?)
 * New incidents
   * Carnivals request to visit your colony one day prior [DONE]
-  * Upon arrival, carnies will set up their buildings and prepare immediately for a show [partially done].
-Then, they will put on an 8-hour show every 16 hours until they leave (usually only a couple of days total).
+  * Upon arrival, carnies will set up their buildings and prepare [DONEish, ongoing].
+Then, they will either put on a show immediately, or rest until the next day if it took them a while to set up.
+They will cycle between entertaining and resting until they leave (usually only a couple of days total).
   * Other passing factions may visit to experience the carnival!
   * Fireball shows... not gonna explain
   * "Carnival Justice": how'd you get a band of goofballs to hate you so much?